gmofishsauce/yarc/doc/MemorySystem.md

 The high-order address bit is ignored, so the address 0x8000 folds back to address 0, 0x8001 to 1, ... and 0xFFFF to 0x7FFF.

-Control logic is implemented using HC-series MSI like the rest of the YARC design.
+Control logic is implemented using 74HC-series MSI like the rest of the YARC design.

 ## Functionality